jjvanzon/Circular-Language-Spec-Plans/future/content-changes/overview-content-changes.md

 ### Done

-#### 2020-05-31 Done Reformulating Encircle Language Spec Overview
+#### 2020-05-31 Done Reformulating Circular Language Spec Overview

-- [x] Committing reformulations of tone of Encircle Language Spec Overview.
+- [x] Committing reformulations of tone of Circular Language Spec Overview.
 - [x] Maybe a 2nd phase of editing aimed at the content, not so much about the tone.
 - [x] Then there is Loose Ideas at the end.
 Do I want to put it in a separate document?
 Do I want to evaluate them one by one to see if they are relevant or might be moved or something?
-    - [x] Comparisons with other systems might be better off in Encircle Broader View.
+    - [x] Comparisons with other systems might be better off in Circular Broader View.
 I feel it is interesting, that I looked around at other systems for inspiration or comparison, but it might not be that interesting to share what my opinion about it was.
-But topic-wise I think is might not belong in Encircle Language Spec, but in Encircle Broader View.
+But topic-wise I think is might not belong in Circular Language Spec, but in Circular Broader View.
 - [x] Images in the overview page?
     - [x] For Sequence Order: Not sure about the notation yet, so not sure what picture might be suitable.
     - [x] For Pointers: Current picture lies a little.
-This may be how you might express it with abused/abstracted notation, but this might not be a pointer in Encircle, if I look at it from a puritan perspective.
+This may be how you might express it with abused/abstracted notation, but this might not be a pointer in Circular, if I look at it from a puritan perspective.
 It might be supposed to point 'inward'?
 I am not even sure.

-#### 2020-05-28 Done Content Changes for Encircle Language Spec Overview
+#### 2020-05-28 Done Content Changes for Circular Language Spec Overview

 - [x] I wonder how useful it is to mention what has been programmed or not.
 I might like to consider what the reasons of that were and if they still apply.
 I think I applied that as a general rule for these 'overview' or 'index' or 'contents' documents.
-The Encircle Language Spec used to be part of a bigger whole that documented more pieces of software.
+The Circular Language Spec used to be part of a bigger whole that documented more pieces of software.
 Each contents page might mention what had been programmed and how far it was finished up.
-Now that the Encircle Language Spec is intended to be more isolated from the rest, this rule might not apply anymore.
+Now that the Circular Language Spec is intended to be more isolated from the rest, this rule might not apply anymore.
 - [x] Also the % state of finished up.
 Not sure if it necessarily adds much.
 Even when I say it is mostly finished, there are still loose ideas, and still adaptations I might want to make.
 And most topics do have some sort of description.
 Just some near the end are less finished up.
 I think I mention half-way the overview that 'now starts the ones that are less finished'.
 - [x] I think maybe the conclusion should be: just remove them.
 - [x] Outtake System Objects section: